ajaymsd/thena-air-frontend/README.md

-# ✈️ Flight Booking System – Frontend
+# ✈️ ThenaAir Flight Booking System – Frontend

 This is the **frontend** of the Flight Booking System built with **React** and **Tailwind CSS**.
 It interacts with a backend (Node.js + Express) and Supabase for authentication and database.